 When I use the word ‘comics,’ it can mean different things.
-I can be talking about the medium itself, that is to say sequences of visibly still images that tell a story or develop an idea, including such remarkable literary works as Will Voley’s The Opportunity, Nate Powell’s Any Empire, or Gabriel Bá’s and Fábio Moon’s Daytripper, not to mention non-fiction books like Liv Strömquist’s Fruit of Knowledge.
+I can be talking about the medium itself, that is to say sequences of visibly still images that tell a story or develop an idea, including such remarkable literary works as Will Volley’s The Opportunity, Nate Powell’s Any Empire, or Gabriel Bá’s and Fábio Moon’s Daytripper, not to mention non-fiction books like Liv Strömquist’s Fruit of Knowledge.
 Or I can be referring to a specific kind of reading experience centered on gonzo weirdness and bodacious drawings in the service of a narrative committed to excite and entertain.

 The latter can range from unimaginative dreck to transcendental masterpieces, but on a good day they’re at least enjoyable genre pieces that unrepentantly embrace schlocky elements in clever and/or amusing ways.
 Here are a few scattered thoughts on five comic books that feel just like, well, COMICS.